Nikolai Pozdneev: Biography

 In 1946 Pozdneev entered the famous Secondary Art School at the Institute of Painting, Sculpture and Architecture named after Ilya Repin where he studied with Vladimir Gorb and Mikhail Bernshtein.
 In 1950, after graduating from the Secondary Art School Pozdneev was adopted for the first course of the painting department of Repin Institute of Arts.
 His teachers were Alexander Debler, Elena Tabakova, Andrei Mylnikov, Vladislav Anisovich.

 In 1956 Nikolai Pozdneev graduated from the Repin Institute of Arts in Victor Oreshnikov art workshop.
 His graduation work was genre painting From the School, dedicated to the theme of childhood, very popular in Soviet art of middle and end of 1950s (currently in the collection of Pskov Art Gallery).
 In one year with Pozdneev Institute graduates Engels Kozlov, Yaroslav Krestovsky, Piotr Nazarov, Anatoli Nenartovich, Leonid Fokin, Vsevolod Petrov-Maslakov, Lenina Guley, and other young artists who later became famous Soviet painters and art educators.

 Graduation picture had opened a series of Pozdneev's works of late 1950 – early 1960s dedicated of childhood theme.
 Among them some of his most known paintings Spring Day (1959), Natasha in Baby-carriage (1960), A Fall Day (1961).

 After graduation, Pozdneev painted under contracts with the Leningrad branch of the Art Fund of the Russian Federation.
 At the same time he worked creatively, trying his hand at various genres.
 In 1956, he had participated in the exhibition of Leningrad artists.
 The very first showed his art works brought him from the Academicheskaya Dacha attracted the attention of original snapping manner of paint and the special vision of color.
 He painted genre scenes, portraits in exterior and interior, landscapes, still lifes, sketches from the life.
 In 1957 Nikolai Pozdneev was admitted to the Leningrad Union of Artists.

-All the subsequent bright, brief, and dramatic fate of Nikolai Pozdneev was closely associated with the picturesque surroundings of the Academic Dacha and Tver lands.
+All the subsequent bright, brief, and dramatic fate of Nikolai Pozdneev was associated with the surroundings of the Academic Dacha and Tver lands.
 He had lived and worked in village of Maliy Gorodok in the house of his wife Vera Vasilievna.
 In the nearby villages lived Nikolai Timkov, Maya Kopitseva, Alexander Romanichev, Vecheslav Zagonek, Anatoli Vasiliev, Anatoli Levitin, Dmitry Maevsky, Vladimir Tokarev, and many other artists from the Leningrad and Moscow.